statsenkoin/fake-tweets/README.HOWTO.md

 2. User card -> changes the style of background images to be background.
 Avatars left as content images.
 3. User Card -> changes the style of the divider to a ':before' pseudo-element.

+## filter logic

+Add logic to render list of users that allways multiple of PER_PAGE